Use Ethical SEO

 - Why should I click on your site?
 Answer, we are fast, we are affordable and we are experts.

 - Where are you located and what area do you service?
-Answer, Atlanta
+Answer, London

 Great document titles can translate into large jumps on the search engine results pages and deliver enormous increases in targeted traffic.

 Visit to sales ratios are often overlooked by SEO’s.
 Getting great placement in the search results is only beneficial if you’re landing the sale.
-At Get Noticed we know that optimization is only as good as the sales it produces – we’re in business too.
+At Shane Media we know that optimisation is only as good as the sales it produces – we’re in business too.
 Here are 4 essential questions you may want to ask yourself:

 We’ve all been here before; waiting for a web page to load and at some point we simply skip it and move on to the next site.
 It’s a fact, now matter how awesome your services and products, if your website is too slow your going to loose most of the visitors.
 When selling on the web speed is important, nobody waits for long.
 Possible solutions: